cebudding/MedNeurips_2021/README.md

 - Training the network: ```network_and_training.ipynb``` and ```saliency_methods.ipynb```.
 - Running the evaluation: ```overview_plots_qualitative.ipynb``` and ```result_plots_metrics.ipynb```. \

-Note that the file paths should be changed to the respective file paths on ones system, and that the dimensions of the data and the GPU path might also need to be adapted.
+Note that the file paths should be changed to the respective file paths on one's system, and that the dimensions of the data and the GPU path might also need to be adapted.

 This code is published under a BSD License 2.0.